A Complete Guide to Shell Identification [18 Kinds of Seashells Easily Explained]

 We know that, as the animals grow, their shells get bigger.
 Many of these animals get food from the water around them using special body parts to catch it.

+In this article, I will cover and explore around 18 kinds of shells in detail which will help you with seashell identification and collection.
 We will also cover the question: Where do sea shells come from?
 How are different types of sea shells made?
 And much more, Read on.

 Why Am I Writing This Identifying Seashells Guide?